Quebec premier to visit Newfoundland and Labrador for talks on Churchill Falls deal

 The Newfoundland and Labrador government established a panel last year to prepare for the negotiations and examine how the province could benefit when the current agreement ends in 2041.

+In a tweet Tuesday, Newfoundland and Labrador Premier Andrew Furey said there is "much potential" to work with Quebec and meet future energy demands.

+Furey says his team will ensure Newfoundlanders and Labradorians get the best possible value from the province's energy assets.

-- This report by The Canadian Press was first published on Feb.
-21, 2023
+This report by The Canadian Press was first published Feb.
+21, 2023.